sreckoj/MQ-on-CP4I/README.md

 >Note 1: We are using *podman* here.
 The same commands can be executed using *docker* CLI.

->Note 2: If you are using Windows or Mac, you may need to start the podman machine first: `podman machine start` See podman's documentation for the details.
+>Note 2: If you are using Windows or Mac, you may need to start the podman machine first:<br> `podman machine start` <br>See podman's documentation for the details.

 Pull the image from IBM's public registry:
 ```sh